 Breakfasts, lunches, afternoon teas, Sunday roasts or just coffee and delicious cakes at The Udder Farm Shop, one of the biggest and best farm shops in Dorset, about 20 mins from the A303, down the A3081.
-The licensed cafe/restaurant has views across the Blackmore Vale and Duncliffe Woods, there’s seating inside and out and a kids’ play area.
+The licensed cafe/restaurant has views across the Blackmore Vale and Duncliffe Woods, with seating outside and a kids’ play area.
 The farm shop is stonking, too.
 Open seven days a week.

 Stop off or stopover at The Grosvenor Arms in the historic hilltop town of Shaftesbury, about 20 mins off the A303, via the A350.
 There’s an elegant restaurant headed up by executive chef Tom Blake, formerly of River Cottage, a bar, cafe/pizzeria, conservatory and courtyard on the ground floor, with 16 boutique rooms (where dogs are welcome) above.
 Open every day.

 This award-winning (Top 50 Gastropub) is literally on the Dorset/Somerset borders: you can sit at the bar and be drinking in Dorset while your companion is drinking in Somerset.
 Just 10 mins from the A303’s Sparkford roundabout, The White Post is a foodie pub where provenance is key, and chef Brett Sutton makes full use of the region’s bountiful produce.
-Open Thurs to Sundays for truly excellent lunches, Sunday roasts, dinners, takeaways – and, if the timing’s right, spectacular sunsets.
-Read our review.
+Truly excellent lunches, Sunday roasts, dinners, takeaways – and, if the timing’s right, spectacular sunsets (closed 28th February – 13th March 2022)

 Super, super local, Modern British breakfasts, lunches, coffee and cakes at The Kitchen at Kimbers, a South Somerset cafe with South American colour at the family-run Kimbers’ Farmshop near Wincanton.
 Read our review.
-Open Tues to Sat 9.30am – 4pm.
 Pick up organic and locally produced supplies from the farm shop.
 Browse vintage stuff in the Trading Barn.
 If you’ve the time or inclination, internationally acclaimed art gallery Hauser & Wirth is 10 mins up the road.

-The Candelight Inn, Bishopswood, off the A30, near Chard (TA20 3RS)
+The Candelight Inn, Bishopswood, off the A303, near Chard

-Stop off for lunch or dinner at the 17th century pub The Candlelight Inn in the village of Bishopswood, deep down in one of the valleys of the Blackdown Hills Area of Outstanding Natural Beauty, not far from the Devon/Somerset border and just a couple of minutes (literally) off the A30.
-Expect cut above pub classics with a twist, West Country steaks and modern British, local ales, ciders and their own gin – inside the cosy pub, in a marquee or out front.
+Stop off for lunch or dinner at the 17th century pub The Candlelight Inn in the village of Bishopswood, deep down in one of the valleys of the Blackdown Hills Area of Outstanding Natural Beauty, not far from the Devon/Somerset border and just a couple of minutes (literally) off the A303 near Chard.
+Expect cut above pub classics with a twist, West Country steaks and modern British, local ales, ciders and their own gin – inside the cosy pub, in a marquee or their pretty beer garden.
 Read our review.
 If you feel like stretching your legs there’s a lovely 2-mile circular walk from the pub.